genexplain/geneXplainR/README.md

 gx.ls("data/Projects")
 ```

-Login requires valid user name and password which can be obtained for free on the
+Login to a personal platform workspace requires valid user name and password which can be obtained for free on the
 [geneXplain website](http://genexplain.com/genexplain-platform-registration/).
+If you just wish to try out the functionality of geneXplainR, you can sign into the demo account on our
+public server *platform.genexplain.com* by simply calling *gx.login()*, without parameters.
+To access another server that
+provides a demo workspace, you can call *gx.login* with the server URL as only argument.

 # Documentation and examples